Mount Foster

-Mount Foster is a peak rising to 2025 m in the Imeon Range on Smith Island in the South Shetland Islands of the British Antarctic Territory.
+Mount Foster is a peak rising to 2025 m in the Imeon Range on Smith Island in the South Shetland Islands.
 It is the highest point of the South Shetland Islands archipelago.

 Mount Foster has triple peaks of which Mount Foster proper is the southernmost, the central one is Evlogi Peak (2,024 m), and the northern one is Antim Peak (1,995 m).
-The first ascent was made by Greg Landreth and his team comprising Brice Dowrick, Dan Mannix and Roger Thompson on 16-17 January 1996.
+The first ascent was made by Greg Landreth and his team comprising Brice Dowrick, Dan Mannix and Roger Thompson on 30 January 1996.

 The feature is named after Captain Henry Foster, commander of HMS Chanticleer who explored the South Shetlands in 1829.

 Elevation

 Traditionally, the elevation of Mount Foster was put at 2105 m.
 However, according to the American high accuracy Reference Elevation Model of Antarctica (REMA) edition 2022, the actual elevation (at 2-meter spatial resolution) is 2,025 m, just 1 m higher than the adjacent Evlogi Peak.